samvv/bake/README.md

 Bake
 ====

-Bake supercharges the`scripts` entry in your `package.json`.
-Using Bake, you can use Bash scripts on any platform and start up your development server in seconds and keep your log files clean.
+Bake supercharges the `scripts` entry in your `package.json`.
+Using Bake, you can parallelize your build with very little effort and keep your log files clean.
+Oh, and you also get full support for Bash scripts, even on Windows!

 ## How It Works